 Vaudeville at the Orpheum was successful for almost two decades.
 Then in 1923, after a show that featured singer Blossom Seeley, a fire started and the theatre burned to the ground.

 In 1928, at a cost of $1.6 million, a new Orpheum was built on the original site of the Grand, but it was a different theater.
-The new Orpheum is twice as large as her predecessor and opulently decorated.
-Lavish tasseled brocade draperies, enormous crystal chandeliers, gilded moldings, and the Mighty Wurlitzer pipe organ are just a few of its new amenities.
+The new Orpheum was twice as large as her predecessor and opulently decorated.
+Lavish tasseled brocade draperies, enormous crystal chandeliers, gilded moldings, and the Mighty Wurlitzer pipe organ were just a few of its new amenities.

-As vaudeville's popularity waned, the Orpheum was purchased by the Malco movie theater chain in 1940 and presented first run movies until 1976, when Malco decided to sell the building.
-There was even talk of demolishing the old theater to build an office complex.
+As vaudeville's popularity waned, the Orpheum was purchased by the Malco movie theater chain in 1940 and presented first-run movies until 1976, when Malco decided to sell the building.
+There was even talk of demolishing the old theater.
 However, in 1977 the Memphis Development Foundation purchased the Orpheum and began bringing Broadway productions and concerts back to the theatre.

 Fifty-four years had taken a toll on the “South's Finest Theatre.”
 The Orpheum was closed on Christmas in 1982 to begin a $5 million renovation to restore its 1928 opulence.
 Beyond the cleaning, decorative, and lighting changes of this once-beautiful building, significant improvements included heating, ventilation, and air-conditioning system renovations; restroom enhancements; and dressing room reconfigurations and redecorations.
 Other changes involved the construction of two functional loading docks and an expanded orchestra pit, and a hydraulic pit lift added extra space to the front stage area when an orchestra wasn’t required.